vineyard-bloom/vineyard-docs/doc/documentation.md

     {{> function_body elements.yourFunctionName }}
     ```

-* Within Typescript source files, comments added within a class definition will be included in the Markdown file when using `{{> class elements.YourclassName }}`.
+* Within TypeScript source files, comments added within a class definition will be included in the Markdown file when using `{{> class elements.YourclassName }}`.
 Comments must be in the following format:

     ```
     /**